telia-oss/birgitta/docs/dev_process/dataiku.md

-# A Git-based Dataiku DataOps development process for pyspark
+# A Git-based Dataiku DataOps development process for pyspark recipes

+This tutorial presents a development process for pyspark recipes on Dataiku, based around git and the [Birgitta](https://github.com/telia-oss/birgitta) ETL test and schema framework.

 ### First, some terminology...